-It is clear that this is a spray on $E$ (the last term is $2$-homogeneous with respect to $v$). \begin{lemm} The spray $F_1$ restricts to a spray on $\M$, i.e. $F_1: T\M \rightarrow TT\M$. \end{lemm} \begin{proof} This is a direct consequence of the following characterisations of $T\M$ and $TT\M$:
+it is clear that this is a spray on $E\setminus\{0\}$, furthermore: \begin{lemma} The spray $F_1$ restricts to a spray on $\M$, i.e. $F_1: T\M \rightarrow TT\M$. \end{lemma} \begin{proof} This is a direct consequence of the following characterisations of $T\M$ and $TT\M$:

 These characterisations result directly from the fact that $T\M$ is defined in $TE=E\times E$ by the equations: Consequently, if $\psi : E\times E \rightarrow \mathbb{R}^2$ is defined by $\psi(u,v)=(|u|^2 - \mu,(u,v))$, $\psi^{-1}(\{(0,0)\})=T\M$ and hence $T_{(u,v)}T\M= \ker \psi'(u,v).$ \end{proof}